 When providing nutrition advice to patients with prediabetes, the foods that can increase blood glucose levels are often not what you think.
 Identifying those foods are key to helping patients take the right step toward healthier eating.

-The AMA Ed Hub™—your center for personalized learning from sources you trust—offers CME on a broad range of topics, including nutrition science for health and longevity to help physicians begin a conversation with patients.
-In partnership with the Gaples Institute of Integrated Cardiology, a nonprofit focused on enhancing the role nutrition and lifestyle changes play in health care, the AMA Ed Hub offers a self-paced nutrition course.
+The AMA Ed Hub™—your center for personalized learning from sources you trust—offers CME on a broad range of topics, including Nutrition Science for Health and Longevity: What Every Physician Needs to Know, to help physicians begin an effective nutrition conversation with patients.
+The four-hour, self-paced course is developed and hosted by the Gaples Institute for Integrative Cardiology, a nonprofit focused on enhancing the role of nutrition and lifestyle in health care, and is distributed in collaboration with the AMA Ed Hub.